perladvent/perldotcom/content/article/_pub_2005_06_02_catalyst.md

       "perl-web-framework",
       "perl-wiki"
    ],
+   "image" : null,
+   "categories" : "Web",
+   "draft" : null,
+   "date" : "2005-06-02T00:00:00-08:00",
+   "title" : "Catalyst",
+   "slug" : "/pub/2005/06/02/catalyst.html",
+   "authors" : [
+      "jesse-sheidlower"
+   ],
+   "thumbnail" : "/images/_pub_2005_06_02_catalyst/111-catalyst.gif",
    "description" : " Web frameworks are an area of significant interest at the moment.
-Now that we've all learned the basics of web programming, we're ready to get the common stuff out of the way to concentrate on the task at hand;...", "thumbnail" : "/images/_pub_2005_06_02_catalyst/111-catalyst.gif" }
+Now that we've all learned the basics of web programming, we're ready to get the common stuff out of the way to concentrate on the task at hand;..."
+}